andreapavoni/ttfm_bot/README.md

 ## Commands

-**NOTES:**

-- Each command can be either issued on the chat room or by private message.
+Each command can be either issued on the chat room or by private message.
 Bot _might_ reply (or not) in the proper place.

-- A command might require a certain user (and sometimes bot's) role to execute a command.
+A command might require a certain user (and sometimes bot's) role to execute a command.
-- Commands which accept `on` or `off` to enable/disable some feature, can be called without arguments to get the current status

 ### Users